Bank monitoring incentives under moral hazard and adverse selection: Extensions of the model

 \subsection{Endogenous reservation utility}

 \begin{proof}[Proof of Proposition \ref{prop:reservationutilities}] Define the dynamic version of $R_0^i$ by

-Observe that the previous expression depends on $t$ only through the value of $I-N_t$.
+Observe that, thanks to our earlier results, we know that the previous expression depends on $t$ only through the value of $I-N_t$.
 Call then $\widehat{R}_{I-N_t}^i=R^i_t$, the value when there are $I-N_t$ loans left.
-The explicit value of $\widehat{R}^i_1$ and the optimal action of the agent of type $\rho_i$ in $(\tau_{I-1},\tau)$ were obtained in the study of short--term contracts with constant payments, in section \ref{sec:appcons}.
-Suppose now that $j>1$ and that the value of $\widehat{R}^i_{j-1}$ as well as the optimal action of the agent after default $\tau_{I-j}$ are known.
+The explicit value of $\widehat{R}^i_1$ and the optimal action of the agent of type $\rho_i$ in $(\tau^{I-1},\tau)$ were obtained in the study of short--term contracts with constant payments, in section \ref{sec:appcons}.
+Suppose now that $j>1$ and that the value of $\widehat{R}^i_{j-1}$ as well as the optimal action of the agent after default $\tau^{I-j}$ are known.

-If the agent decides to monitor all the loans in $(\tau_{I-j},\tau_{I-j+1})$, his expected utility will be given by
+If the agent decides to monitor all the loans in $(\tau^{I-j},\tau^{I-j+1})$, his expected utility will be given by

 The process $h^{1,i}(0)$ associated to this action is given by